-6.1.3 Notice of Availability of Combined FEIS/ROD
+6.1.3 Notice of Availability of FEIS/ROD

-FTA will publish a NOA in the Federal Register to announce the issuance and public availability of the combined FEIS/ROD.
 The FEIS will respond to comments received on the DEIS and the ROD will record the decisions made by FTA regarding the preferred plan and the environmental factors considered.

 In accordance with 40 CFR 1506.10, no decision on the proposed action shall be made or recorded by a federal agency until the later of the following dates: (1) Ninety days after the NOA published for the DEIS or (2) thirty days after publication of the NOA for the FEIS.